Osai

 Osai is a 1984 Indian Tamil-language film, directed by K. Vijayan.
 The film stars Mohan and Radhika, with K. Balaji, Nalini, R. S. Manohar and Nizhalgal Ravi in supporting roles.
 It is a remake of the 1972 Hindi film Shor.
 The film was released on 23 October 1984.

 Production

 Osai marked the film debut of Shalini, though she began filming for Pillai Nila before.

 Soundtrack

 Soundtrack was composed by Shankar–Ganesh.
-The song "Ek Pyaar Ka Nagma" from the original Hindi film was retained in this version.